“Both guides had a fantastic demeanor and were well suited to lead the kids in activities.”Jeff P.

 Discover one of the cutest small towns in one of the biggest states in the country!
-Our Montana Family Vacation is chock full of family fun — starting off with horseback riding and camping the first night of the trip (equipment provided) in the picturesque Pryor Mountains.
-The remaining nights are then spent in a family-friendly hotel in Red Lodge, Montana, Travel Montana’s world headquarters.
+Our Montana Family Vacation is chock full of family fun, based from a family-friendly hotel in Red Lodge, Montana, Travel Montana’s world headquarters.
 Have questions about our Family Vacations?
 Check out our answers.

 We start our week with horseback riding with our friends at Elk River Outfitters, suitable for ages 6+, where we’ll head up onto the plateau above town where we’ll get wide-open views of the Beartooth mountains and rolling wheat fields.
 We’ll take a fun but safe rafting trip down the Stillwater or Yellowstone River.
 We’ll have age-appropriate hikes, including a trail to an alpine lake on top of the Beartooth Pass, one of America’s scenic highways.
 You’ll stop to enjoy the beauty of Montana, looking for animal tracks and skipping rocks into lakes.
-On top of fun outdoor pursuits, you’ll experience an authentic Western Rodeo in nearby Cody, Wyoming (named after Wild Bill Cody), pig races, and the Yellowstone Wildlife Sanctuary.
+On top of fun outdoor pursuits, you’ll experience an authentic Western Rodeo in nearby Cody, Wyoming (named after Buffalo Bill Cody), pig races, and the Yellowstone Wildlife Sanctuary.
 All this takes place in a classic small-town Montana atmosphere with its cute main street, ice cream and candy shops, and fun restaurants.

 Organized family tours with Travel Montana are not like a typical family vacation for multiple reasons.
-First and foremost, the kids love being in a group with other kids and tend to bond within the first five minutes.
-These tours are fun.
-Second, we provide a structure that offers group activities when you can enjoy life with your kids while at other times we separate adults and kids, allowing you to have a nice glass of wine with a fancier dinner or a long hike while we take care of your brood.
+We provide a structure that offers group activities when you can enjoy life with your kids while at other times we separate adults and kids, allowing you to have a nice glass of wine with a fancier dinner or a long hike while we take care of your brood.

 Speaking of that, vacation is simply easier when our guides are in charge.
 It is they who are responsible for driving, directions, reservations, planning, and answering “Are we there yet?”
 We are locals and know the best activities, trails, and restaurants so you don’t have to do the research or guesswork.
 Join us for some small town family fun in Big Sky Country!